quadshot/opentickets-community/readme.txt

 == Changelog ==

+= 1.14.3 =
+* [update] new user link on edit order screen has been updated for new WC
+* [tweak] modified new reporting class to remove php 5.3 syntax

 = 1.14.2 =
 * [tweak] modified how extensions page grabs list for lower bandwidth installs
 * [tweak] modified how extension image caching works to be less of a load on server